 Create jobs by enabling businesses throughout the region to become more productive, work more efficiently through the supply chain, and attract the best quality workforce

-- unlocking the jobs, economic growth and new investment potential that comes hand-in-hand with a better-connected HS2 East region.
+- unlock the jobs, economic growth and new investment potential.

-- making sure the opportunity to boost and revitalise existing transport infrastructure to open doors to new domestic and international markets is not missed.
+- make sure the opportunity to boost and revitalise existing transport infrastructure to open doors to new domestic and international markets is not missed.

-- improving connections between our rural economies, towns and cities, making our businesses stronger, more productive and better able to support the ongoing renewal of those communities.
+- improve connections between our rural economies, towns and cities, making our businesses stronger, more productive and better able to support the ongoing renewal of those communities.